 Enter the following citation information into the PennText Article Finder search box:

 Click You will be taken to the PennText Services page.

 Online is Available - If the article is available electronically in full text you will be provided with a link(s) to access the article.
-This link will take you directly to the article or to the electronic edition of the journal where you will have to search for the article within the journal.
+This link will take you directly to the article or, if that is not possible, to the electronic edition of the journal where you cn search for the article within the journal.